DCurrent/openbor/README.md

  # OpenBOR
-OpenBOR is a continuation of the Beats Of Rage 2D game engine, which was originally created by the wonderful folks over at http://www.senileteam.com.
+OpenBOR is a continuation of the Beats Of Rage 2D game engine, which was originally created by the wonderful folks over at [Senile Team](http://www.senileteam.com).

 ## History
-In 2004, Senile Team released Beats of Rage, a free beat-'em-up for DOS inspired by SEGA's Streets of Rage series and using sprites from SNK Playmore's King of Fighters series.
+In 2004, [Senile Team](http://www.senileteam.com) released Beats of Rage, a free beat-'em-up for DOS inspired by SEGA's Streets of Rage series and using sprites from SNK Playmore's King of Fighters series.
 The game spread only by word of mouth, but it nonetheless amassed popularity very quickly.
 Senile Team soon released an edit pack allowing